DereWah/Skript-AnvilGUI/README.md

         ```
 		    command /password:
                 trigger:
-                    set {_gui} to a new anvil gui named "&0Insert password" with text "password"
+                    set {_gui} to a new anvil gui named "&0Insert password" with default text "password"
                     open anvil gui {_gui} to player

             on anvil gui click: